AIBE Application Date:29 Sep' 25 - 28 Oct' 25

 All India Bar Examination (AIBE) is a certificate-based exam conducted usually twice a year by the Bar Council of India (BCI).
 The Bar Council of India conducts the AIBE exam to test an advocate's ability to practice law in India.
-The AIBE exam is conducted in 50 cities having 140 centres.
-The All India Bar Examination is usually conducted twice a year, but in 2024 it was conducted only once.
+The AIBE 20 (XX) exam will be conducted in around 55 cities having 140 centres throughout India.
+The All India Bar Examination is usually conducted twice a year, but in 2025 it will be conducted only once on November 30, 2025.
 The BCI conducts the All India Bar Examination (AIBE) for law graduates to practice law in Indian courts.
-To appear for the AIBE exam, candidates have to enroll as an Advocate with the respective State Bar Council.
+To appear for the AIBE exam, candidates have to enrol as an Advocate with the respective State Bar Council.

 Exam name | All India Bar Examination (AIBE) |